Shabinder/redux-kotlin/README.md

 ## Mission Statement

 Provide a standard redux implementation for Kotlin.
-In doing so will foster a ecosystem of middleware, store enhancers, & dev tools.
-These core values will guide descisions for the project:
+In doing so will foster an ecosystem of middleware, store enhancers, & dev tools.
+These core values will guide decisions for the project:

 * core redux-kotlin will be a minimal implementation that other libraries can build upon
 * modular development (follow example of https://github.com/reduxjs)
 * support for all platforms supported by Kotlin multiplatform (JVM, iOS, Native, JS, WASM)
 * developed in open and enable discussion for all interested parties via open channels (slack, github, etc. TBD)
-* not owned by a individual or company
+* not owned by an individual or a company

-Redux in Kotlin, and in mobile in particular, may differ a bit from javascript.
+Redux in Kotlin, and mobile in particular, may differ a bit from javascript.
 Many have found the basic pattern useful on Android & iOS leading to tens of opensource redux libraries in Kotlin, Java, and Swift, yet an ecosystem has yet to